free-pdk/free-pdk-examples/BlinkLED/README.md

 ### Build Stats
 - Code Size: 87 words (174 bytes)
 - RAM usage: 7 bytes + stack
-  - All 7 bytes are used by the timing loop routines defined in the [delay.h](../include/delay.h) include file.
+  - All 7 bytes are used as method call parameters for the timing loop routines defined in the [delay.h](../include/delay.h) include file.